 2. You should stop your motorcycle towards the side of the center of a lane, keep your motorcycle in gear and your right hand near the throttle.
 You should pay attention to vehicles approaching from behind you and be prepared to move if a vehicle is not stopping.

 Should I Wear a Helmet?

 Iowa is one of the few states in which you have the right to not wear a helmet.
-I know that it is more fun to ride without a helmet, but I want you to make an informed decision about wearing one or not.
-Statistics shows that a helmet is the most important safety device you have.
+Although it may be more fun to ride without a helmet, you should make an informed decision about whether to wear one.
+Statistics show that a helmet is the most important safety device you have.
 Motorcycle helmets have a hard outer shell that protects the brain and distributes the force of an impact.
 Also, new helmets have an inner liner that also absorbs the force of an impact.
 Wearing a helmet significantly reduces the chance of sustaining a disabling or deadly brain injury.
 Also, if you are wearing a helmet, make sure you are wearing one that meets federal safety standards.
-More information on helmets can be found at the NHSTA web site.
+More information on helmets can be found at the National Highway Traffic Safety Administration (NHTSA) website.
 Also, keep in mind that if you are leaving the state of Iowa that most states require the use of motorcycle helmets.